-&lt;sup>1 In this section, DCPFS refers to the (then) Department of Child Protection and Family Support (now Communities), DOTAG refers to the (then) Department of the Attorney General (now DOJ) and WAPOL refers to (then) Western Australia Police (now the WA Police Force).
+1 In this section, DCPFS refers to the (then) Department of Child Protection and Family Support (now Communities), DOTAG refers to the (then) Department of the Attorney General (now DOJ) and WAPOL refers to (then) Western Australia Police (now the Western Australia Police Force).

 A report on giving effect to the recommendations arising from the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities, November 2016, identified that steps have been taken to give effect to the Ombudsman's recommendation.
-Subsequent to this recommendation, the First Action Plan was released with the State Strategy.
-This Office continues to monitor implementation of the First Action Plan in family and domestic violence fatality reviews.
+Subsequent to this recommendation, the First Action Plan, which runs until June 2022, was released with the State Strategy.
+This Office will continue to monitor implementation of the First Action Plan, and subsequent Action Plans, in family and domestic violence fatality reviews.